gvSIGAssociation/gvnix/_posts/en/2015-06-19-seminario-gvnix-etsinf-upv.md

 <div class="col-md-6">
 <p>
-The School of Computing (ETSINF) in collaboration with DiSiD, a technology company, offer you the chance to meet gvNIX, the open source environment for developing Java web applications which has become the official standard of the Generalitat Valenciana (Valencian Community).
+The School of Computing (ETSINF) of the Polytechnic University of Valencia in collaboration with DiSiD, a technology company, offer you the chance to meet gvNIX, the open source environment for developing Java web applications which has become the official standard of the Generalitat Valenciana (Valencian Community).
 </p>